 Applicants are examined using the following information in the admissions decisions: GPA, two academic letters of recommendation, responses to a questionnaire, and an interview with the candidate.

 The Department of Sociology is committed to fostering diversity by considering factors such as race, ethnicity, gender, sexuality, age, and social class in its graduate and undergraduate programs; as such, background factors and circumstances will be considered when reviewing applications.

 To be admitted to the program, a student must have: an undergraduate GPA of 3.35 or better at the time of application.

 Students must apply during the first or second semester of their junior year (usually when they have earned between 70-80 hours) by submitting the following to the Graduate Admissions Office:

 - a formal graduate application;

 - two references (preferably from sociology instructors) in the form of a discursive letter of recommendation and completion of the Letter of Evaluation form;

-Applicants must also submit to Dr. Jonetta Weber in the Department of Sociology (email@example.com) responses to the Sociology Graduate Admissions Questionnaire (below).
-Responses should be of sufficient length to give the Graduate Admissions Committee a basis for evaluating the student’s interest in and ability to complete the program, and provide a sample of the student’s writing.
-Responses can be submitted in four separate essays or combined in one longer essay.
+Applicants must also submit to the Department of Sociology a personal statement (~500-750 words) addressing the points below and giving the department's Graduate Committee a basis for evaluating the student's interest in and ability to complete the program, as well as providing a sample of the student’s writing:

-(3) What positions of responsibility, if any, have you had, and what, specifically, do you believe you have gained from such experience?
-(Those positions include not only employment, but offices held in organizations, volunteer work, etc.)
+- What positions of responsibility and/or important accomplishments to date, including those in the academic or occupational areas, if any, have you had, and what, specifically, do you believe you have gained from such experience?
+(Those positions could include employment, participation or leadership in organizations or groups, or volunteer work, etc.)

-If you are interested in the accelerated master's program, please contact Dr. Jonetta Weber, Director of Academic Services, at firstname.lastname@example.org or (502) 852-8028.
+If you are interested in the accelerated master's program, please email Dr. Jonetta Weber, Director of Academic Services, or call her at (502) 852-8028.